Minnesota Homeowners Insurance Quotes

 |Discounts|| || || || || |

-Homeowners in Minnesota are paying around $911.00 for home insurance as of March of 2014.
-Rates have decreased since February when Minnesota homeowners insurance premiums were approximately $913.00.
-The rate of $911/year reflects standard coverage and does not include flood or earthquake damage which is covered under a separate policy.
+Homeowners in Minnesota are paying around $1072.00 for home insurance as of January of 2015.
+Premiums have increased since December when Minnesota homeowners insurance premiums were approximately $1055.00.
+The value of $1072/year reflects standard coverage and does not include flood or earthquake damage which is covered under a separate policy.

 Here are some other common price breaks you can ask about: